Socialist realism in Poland: Literature

-Factory literature

 Socialist realist writers aimed to portray ordinary people and their daily life.
 The plot of a typical socialist realist novel or short story was usually set in the workplace, so this kind of book is often referred to as "factory literature" (Polish: produkcyjniaki).
 Factories, coal mines, construction sites, small towns and villages were typical locations.
 Some novels depicted major communist construction projects like Nowa Huta: Janina Dziarnowska's Jesteśmy z Nowej Huty (We Are From Nowa Huta) or Początek opowieści (The Beginning of the Story) by Marian Brandys.

 The story of the social realist novel is schematic and uncomplicated.
 The establishing opening often shows a factory ruined by war, operated by disheartened and corrupt staff.
 The future is shrouded with a sense of gloom.
 The only upright, positive characters are the local activists from the Polish United Workers' Party, but even they find themselves unable to convince the workers of the advantages of the Six-Year Plan.
 There is always a positive character who tries to encourage the others to work better and to join the Party.
 He fails initially because of the machinations of the villain, but as time goes by the rest of the workforce is made to see the light and to embrace the ideas of the Six-Year Plan.
 The plant begins to prosper, and everyone's personal problems are also solved to arrive at the obligatory happy ending.

 A typical positive character wants to be a fine worker, perhaps even an udarnik.
 He is an idealist, a man of strong communist convictions who makes speeches in political rallies and spends a lot of time reading Marxist literature, especially Krótki kurs historii WKP(b) (A short story of All-Union Communist Party (bolsheviks)) and Stalin's Zagadnienia leninizmu (Questions of leninism).
 He could be an experienced worker who had long believed in communism, or a young men imbued with fresh enthusiasm for the new times.
 The protagonist is kind, intelligent, devoted to the Party, and always willing to help.
 The factory owes every improvement and invention to him.
 His greatest dream is to play his part in the victory of communism.
 At the end of a socialist realist novel his efforts find recognition and, if he was a bachelor, he finds a true love.